 October 12, 2022

 When it comes to TBIs and concussions, adolescents are a high-risk group.
-2020 CDC data reveals that 12.2% of U.S. children aged 12 to 17 reported experiencing concussion or brain injury symptoms at some point in their life.
+2020 CDC data reveals that 12.2% of U.S. children aged 12 to 17 reported experiencing concussion or brain injury symptoms at some point in their lives.

 The most common causes of TBI and concussions in teens include: